 Ceramic Bean Pot (Olla de Barro Frijolera)

-We can all relate to that envious feeling at a Mexican restaurant of watching someone else’s fajitas get delivered to their table.
-The smoke, the smell, the smile from the patron—it’s just enough to make you go, “I should have ordered the fajitas.”
-Skip that feeling and make your own fajitas at home with a cast-iron pan like this one from Sur La Table ($40).
-Try this flavorful chicken fajita recipe at home.
+You know the envy that creeps up at a Mexican restaurant when you watch someone else’s fajitas being delivered to their table?
+The smoke, the aroma, the smile from the patron—it’s just enough to make you think, I should have ordered the fajitas.
+Skip that feeling and make your own fajitas at home with a cast-iron pan.
+We’re partial to this flavorful chicken fajita recipe.

 Wooden Whisk (Molinillo)